Looking southeast while riding the loop clockwise. That's Mount Timpanogos in Utah County at mid-right.

 Looking uphill on Deer Ridge doubletrack at the edge of the trailhead.
 Note the water-bottle filler and bike-washing stations!

 At the stop sign in Suncrest, get on Deer Ridge Drive (right turn from SLC, straight from Utah Co).
 Go 0.9 miles and enter the Deer Ridge trailhead.
 After parking, pedal uphill to the far west end of the trailhead.
 Begin your climb uphill on the wide gravel road.
-After one mile, turn left on a smaller doubletrack and climb 1/4 mile uphill to where the Beware of Doug loop crosses.
+After 0.4 miles, turn left on a singletrack and climb another 0.4 miles uphill to where the bottom side of the Beware of Doug loop crosses.

 If you need to park at the Maple Hollow trailhead, you can catch the Highland Connector singletrack to connect over to Deer Ridge.
 On the singletrack, first turn left (south) for 50 feet, then fork right.
 The sign at this trail fork says Telegraph Trail, but this is NOT the hiking-only part.
 This trail will take you 1/10th mile south to the Deer Ridge trailhead, where you'll turn to the right uphill.
 (If you hit an underpass, you're on the South Maple Hollow trail.
 Go back and try again.)